zzhangjii/learning-library/workshops/jcs-devops/README.md

 - The Labguides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/jcs-devops)

-- Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**
+- Once you are viewing the Workshop's GitHub Pages website, you will see a list of Lab Guides at any time by clicking on the **Menu Icon**

     ![](images/WorkshopHeader.png)